Your trusted advisors for medical school admissions success

-- "I've heard stories of qualified applicants who didn't get in anywhere."
+"I've heard stories of qualified applicants who didn't get in anywhere."

-- "I'm unsure about which extracurricular activities to participate in to impress medical school admissions committees."
+"I'm unsure about which extracurricular activities to participate in to impress medical school admissions committees."

-- "I've always seen myself going to medical school and becoming a doctor, but I'm not sure whether I'm good enough.
+"I've always seen myself going to medical school and becoming a doctor, but I'm not sure whether I'm good enough.
 I'm worried I'm going to feel like a failure."

 If so, you've come to the right place.

-Over 90% of our students get into at least one medical school—the first time.
-For over a decade, we've learned exactly what it takes to succeed in this process.
+For 15+ years, over 90% of our students have gotten into at least one medical school—the first time.
+We've learned exactly what it takes to help high-achieving premed students get into great programs.
 We want to help you do the same.

-- Screaming in excitement when you receive a letter from a medical school that starts with "Congratulations" and not "We regret to inform you..."
+Screaming in excitement when you receive a letter from a medical school that starts with "Congratulations" and not "We regret to inform you..."

-- Proudly telling your peers and family members that you're on your way to becoming a doctor, rather than having to explain why you'll be taking a year off, getting a Masters's degree, or becoming a dentist or physician's assistant.
+Proudly telling your peers and family members that you're on your way to becoming a doctor, rather than having to explain why you'll be taking a year off, getting a Masters's degree, or becoming a dentist or physician's assistant.